strapi/strapi/docs/docs/docs/01-core/content-manager/02-layouts.md

 }
 ```

-The above types have been simplified for the purpose of explanation, but you can see from the `components` property of the `EditLayout` that it's essentially the same as it's parent, just a nested and organised per component.
+The above types have been simplified for the purpose of explanation, but you can see from the `components` property of the `EditLayout` that it's essentially the same as its parent, just a nested and organised per component.
 This consistency allows us to easily iterate over the layouts and render the views using the same components for the general layout & component layouts.

 ## How are they made?

-The layout is a combination of a content-types's schema & it's configuration file, while their data-structures are similar they differ at the very root interface.
+The layout is a combination of a content-types's schema & its configuration file, while their data-structures are similar they differ at the very root interface.

 ### EditView